I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/ns-hbaapi-hba_mgmtinfo.md

 `TopologyDiscoveryFlags`

 Contains the topology discovery flags.
 For an explanation of this member, see the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.

-`UDPPort`

-Indicates the UDP/TCP port number used by the HBA.
-For more information about the meaning of this member, see the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.

-`unittype`

-Contains a value that indicates the unit type.
-Unit types include such things as gateways, switches, hubs, storage subsystems, etc. For a list of values that can be assigned to this field and their corresponding units, see the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.

-`wwn`

-Contains a 64 bit world-wide name (WWN) that uniquely identifies the primary fibre channel node (host system) to which the HBA is attached.
-This information is returned in an RNID Accept payload in response to an RNID request.
-For more information about the meaning of this member, see the description of the RNID Accept payload in the <i>Fibre Channel Framing and Signaling (FC-FS) </i>specification, published by the T11 committee.
-For a discussion of worldwide names, see the T11 committee's <i>Fibre Channel HBA API</i> specification.

 ## Requirements